RoshanS4/To-do-List/README.md

 # ToDo-List-app
 <p>Created a ToDo List using JavaScript, HTML, and CSS.
-Used the code from the tutorial found below:</p>
+Used some of the code from the tutorial found below:</p>
 <a href="https://www.meteor.com/tutorials/blaze/creating-an-app">meteor/tutorials/blaze/creating-an-app</a>